 Yinyoo Y1 vs Yinyoo EP1 ($26 USD)

 The change between sub-bass and mid-bass on the EP1 is much more linear and even while the Y1’s sub-bass rolls off more sharply.
-The EP1 has
+The EP1 has more mid-bass impact.

 In the midrange, the EP1 is more balanced with the bass and treble which makes vocals sound more forward.
 The Y1, on the other hand, is more V-shaped so the midrange sounds more recessed and sits behind the lower treble.